haka-security/haka/doc/ref/vbuffer.rst

         :return buffer: Extracted buffer.
         :rtype buffer: :haka:class:`vbuffer`

-        Select this sub buffer.
+        Select this sub-buffer.
 The content is extracted from the buffer.
         To reinsert the data, you can use :haka:func:`<vbuffer_iterator>.restore()` with the reference iterator that is returned as the first value.

+        .. warning:: Be sure to keep the *reference iterator* or you won't be able to restore this sub-buffer.

     .. haka:method:: vbuffer_sub:asnumber(endian = 'big') -> num